-is injective.
-If \((Y,\Sigma_{Y})\) has Du Bois singularities, then \((X,\Sigma_X)\) has Du Bois singularities.
-In particular, if \((Y,\Sigma_Y)\) has Du Bois singularities, then \(X\) has Du Bois singularities if and only if \(\Sigma_X\) has Du Bois singularities. \end{proposition} \begin{proof} By the functoriality of \(\underline{\Omega}^0_{X,\Sigma_X}\) in \eqref{eq:omegafunctorial}, we have the commutative diagram
+is injective. \end{enumerate} If \((Y,\Sigma_{Y})\) is \(\tau\)-injective, then \((X,\Sigma_X)\) is \(\tau\)-injective.
+In particular, if \(Y\) is of equal characteristic zero and \((Y,\Sigma_Y)\) has Du Bois singularities with respect to the h topology, then: \begin{itemize} \item \((X,\Sigma_X)\) has Du Bois singularities with respect to the h topology; and \item \(X\) has Du Bois singularities with respect to the h topology if and only if \(\Sigma_X\) has Du Bois singularities with respect to the h topology. \end{itemize} \end{proposition} \begin{proof} Under each respective assumption, we have the commutative diagrams